HAKUOKI EDO BLOSSOMS

 Oh boy!
-Get your fans ready, turn on the AC as it’s about to get hot in here! (//ω//)
+Get your fans ready, turn the AC on blast as it’s about to get hot in here! (//ω//)

 As I’ve said in my Kyoto Winds review, If you want romance, Harada is definitely one for the taking!
-There’s certainly a good story in Harada’s route but man, I got so distracted with all the fluff content on this one, it’s too inevitable to ignore (chuckles).
-It was funny how Chizuru secretly hides her crush with yo boi’, saying things like “this man is so handsome and caring, I will never be worthy of him and his glory” lmao! …At the same time, Sano being such a big flirt and all won’t stop doting on the heroine… I…just…can’t… take it!
-Their relationship was too adorable!
+I’m sure there was some good plot going on in Harada’s route but I honestly couldn’t remember nor care for his story because I was so distracted with Sano’s teasing! (⁀ᗢ⁀) aha It was funny how Chizuru secretly hides her crush with yo boi’, saying things like “this man is so handsome and caring, I will never be worthy of him and his glory” lmao!
+Tbh, their relationship was too adorable!
 Sano’s route is def one of the best routes to look forward to in Edo Blossoms and his ‘good end’ was one of the most satisfying endings in the game.
 Make no mistake about that.